Why a 'greatest hits' polling blog post?

 The Electoral College for beginners - the post explains how the electoral college works and how it came to be.

-Finding electoral fraud - the democracy data deficit - the post looks at evidence (or the lack of it) for vote fraud and suggests a way citizen-analysts can contribute to American democracy.
+Finding electoral fraud - the democracy data deficit - the post looks at the evidence (or the lack of it) for vote fraud and suggests a way citizen-analysts can contribute to American democracy.

 Silkworm - lessons learned from a BI app in Python